KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

   - thoughts
 ---

-> French front-end developer Clément Osternaud interviewed me for [his site](http://myressources.com/interview-hugo-giraudel/).
-Below is the translation of the whole interview.

 ## Could you introduce yourself in a few lines

 My name is Hugo Giraudel.
 I'm a front-end developer on a work-based learning at Crédit Agricole Sud Rhône Alpes in Grenoble (France), hoping to work in a web agency starting from September.
 I'm really into front-end languages especially CSS & JS, as well as everything that comes with those languages: ergonomy, performance, accessibility, user experience, and much more.

 I am the co-author of [Browserhacks](http://browserhacks.com) &mdash; a website aiming at gathering all the dirty little secrets from browsers to do some browser sniffing ; not that I support that kind of thing but someone had to do such a tool. ;) I also developed Wild Web Watch &mdash; a web-related watch tool (which unfortunately gets old pretty badly).
-I also take care of the Sass port of Raphaël Goetter's framework, [KNACSS](http://knacss.com).
+I also take care of the Sass port of Raphaël Goetter's framework, [KNACSS](https://knacss.com).

-Beside that, I write a lot for the web, starting on my site but for [Codrops](http://tympanus.com/codrops/author/hugogiraudel) and [CSS-Tricks](http://css-tricks.com) as well, and on some other places as guest posts like for [Todd Motto](http://toddmotto.com/raw-javascript-jquery-style-fadein-fadeout-functions-hugo-giraudel/).
+Beside that, I write a lot for the web, starting on my site but for [Codrops](https://tympanus.com/codrops/author/hugogiraudel) and [CSS-Tricks](https://css-tricks.com) as well.

 ## What is your school/professional path?